ArnavG-it/pygrades/README.md

 ## Features

-- View your performance, track progress, and see what you need to do to reach your target grade.
+- View your performance and see what you need to do to reach your target grade.

 - Save your data across sessions and track grades for multiple semesters.